Academic Interests

 - What is the true nature of space and time, are there extra spatial dimensions?

-- How can we detect the neutrinos that were released ~1 second after the Big Bang, or those from Supernovae?
+- How can we detect the neutrinos that were released ~1 second after the Big Bang, or those from extragalactic supernovae?

 I tackle these problems by designing and conducting experiments in collaboration with many scientists around the world.